 — Megan Kate Nelson, author of The Three-Cornered War, finalist for the Pulitzer Prize in History

-Available from Bison Books/University of Nebraska Press.
+Available from Bison Books/University of Nebraska Press at a 40% discount with coupon code 6AS24.

 On a cold, rainy dawn in late November 1872, Lieutenant Frazier Boutelle and a Modoc Indian nicknamed Scarface Charley leveled firearms at each other.
 Their duel would trigger a war that capped a decades-long genocidal campaign emblematic of the United States’ conquest of Native America’s peoples and lands.
 Robert Aquinas McNally tells the wrenching story that climaxed in the Modoc War of 1872–73, illuminating a dark, long-forgotten corner in our national history.